justunsix/garden/src/content/docs/notes/790-Entertainment-Fun-Things-Digital-Games-ProtonDB-Fixes-to-Games.md

 - Use Windowed mode
 - Disable shadows

+## Total War Rome 2

+Game should work out of the box.
+See Fix 1 and 2 regarding VC Redist during initial game run.

 ## Games that should work with no or minor changes

 - Cities Skylines